-As we grow older, we need to ensure everything is in place in case of a serious illness or injury.
-This is especially important if you plan to spend long periods of time out of the country, as many snowbirds like to do.
-As a rule of thumb, it’s a good idea to review important documents every four years, or whenever you have major life changes.
+As we grow older, we need to have everything in order in case of a serious illness or injury.
+This is especially important if you plan to spend time out of the country in retirement.
+It’s a good idea to review important documents every four years, or whenever you have major life changes.
 This includes your:

 But keeping track of all that paperwork can be hard work.
 An advisor can help you change the beneficiaries listed on your pensions, insurance policies and investments.
 A lawyer can update your will and power of attorney.

 Your employee pension plan and your workplace RRSP may be integral parts of your retirement savings strategy.
 But it’s wise to think beyond those assets.
 Some employers offer their retirees extended medical and dental benefits.
 They may also offer to let you keep your workplace life insurance.

 “An advisor can help you determine whether some of these options are competitive or if a private policy is better,” says Evans.
 “If you’re lucky enough to have a defined benefit pension plan, there may be some features to consider, such as indexing it to inflation or making it payable to your spouse after your death.”
 An advisor can help you weigh your options.